Programmes and courses

 Please make your appointment on TimeEdit.

-If you currently are not a student at Lund University, please email us for an appointment at studievagledare [at] svet [dot] lu [dot] se (studievagledare[at]svet[dot]lu[dot]se), and we will get back to you as soon as possible.
+If you are not currently a student at Lund University, please email us at studievagledare [at] svet [dot] lu [dot] se to schedule an appointment, and we will get back to you as soon as possible.

 Daniel Alfons